 - Roll with Resistance

 - Support Self-efficacy

-Examples of questions used in MI to encourage patient (not provider), explore ambivalence, and minimize resistance:
+Examples of questions used in MI to motivate the patient, explore ambivalence, and minimize resistance